 If you are under the age of 21, you can be charged with a minor in possession of alcohol (MIP) offense in Texas, even if you weren’t consuming alcohol or were simply holding an empty beer can or cup that had an alcoholic drink in it.
-An MIP can result in severe penalties and punishments and seriously affect future job applications, admissions to college or graduate school, status in college and/or certain types of government assistance.
+A MIP can result in severe penalties and punishments and seriously affect future job applications, admissions to college or graduate school, status in college, and/or certain types of government assistance.

 Dallas Minor In Possession of Alcohol Lawyer

-If you are under 21 and have been charged with possession of alcohol in Dallas, or any of the surrounding areas in Texas, including Garland, Grand Prairie, Irving, Denton, Plano, McKinney, Fort Worth, Arlington, Mesquite, Carrolton, Richardson, Lewisville or Frisco, contact The Law Offices of Richard C. McConathy.
+If you are under 21 and have been charged with possession of alcohol in Dallas, or any of the surrounding areas in Texas, including Garland, Grand Prairie, Irving, Denton, Plano, McKinney, Fort Worth, Arlington, Mesquite, Carrolton, Richardson, Lewisville or Frisco, contact Law Offices of Richard C. McConathy.

 Attorney Richard McConathy is experienced in defending all offenses related to drugs and alcohol and will make every effort to have your charges reduced or even dismissed.
-Call The Law Offices of Richard C. McConathy at (972) 233-5700 about your alleged possession of alcohol offense.
+Call Law Offices of Richard C. McConathy at (972) 233-5700 about your alleged possession of alcohol offense.

 Dallas Minor in Possession of Alcohol

-An individual can be charged with minor in possession of alcohol or MIP under section 106.05 of the Texas Alcoholic Beverage Code if they are under the age of 21 and they possess an alcoholic beverage.
+An individual can be charged with minors in possession of alcohol or MIP under section 106.05 of the Texas Alcoholic Beverage Code if they are under the age of 21 and they possess an alcoholic beverage.

 In order to be convicted of this offense, the prosecution must show beyond a reasonable doubt you had either actual or constructive possession of the alcoholic beverage.
 Actual possession is commonly defined as having the alcohol in your hand or actually on your body, including if a liquor bottle was in the purse you were wearing or a flask with liquor was in your pocket.

-Constructive possession is much harder for the prosecution to prove, and usually occurs when the alcohol is readily accessible but was not actually possessed, the minor had the knowledge the alcohol was present, and the minor had the intent to take actual possession of the alcohol.
+Constructive possession is much harder for the prosecution to prove and usually occurs when the alcohol is readily accessible but was not actually possessed, the minor had the knowledge the alcohol was present, and the minor had the intent to take actual possession of the alcohol.